Thyme Second Stage Program

 school support.
 Moms can also consult with the Child & Youth Support Worker.

 To be eligible for the Thyme Second Stage program, you must:

-You can contact Thyme yourself to get an application, or be referred by a worker from another SCCSS program you are accessing.
+You can contact Thyme Second Stage yourself to get an application or be referred by a worker from another SCCSS program you are accessing.

-Staff at Thyme will review your application and get back to you or your worker within two weeks.
-Thyme staff will select one or more applicants to meet and interview based on eligibility criteria and priority assessment factors.
+Staff at Thyme will review your application and get back to you within two weeks.
+Applicants will be interviewed based on eligibility criteria and priority assessment factors.

-An interview does not guarantee space at Thyme.
+An interview does not guarantee space within the program.